 - e.
 Proper Officer for access to information.
 The Monitoring Officer will ensure that Cabinet decisions, together with the reasons for those decisions and relevant officer reports and background papers are made publicly available as soon as possible. - f.
-Advising whether Cabinet decisions are within the budget and policy framework.
 The Monitoring Officer will advise whether decisions of the Cabinet are in accordance with the budget and policy framework. - g.
 Providing advice.
 The Monitoring Officer will provide advice on the scope of powers and authority to take decisions, maladministration, financial impropriety, probity and budget and policy framework issues to all councillors. - h.
 Restrictions on posts.
 The Monitoring Officer cannot be the Chief Finance Officer or the Head of Paid Service.